-The next class was labeled “loved it but religious” and comprised about 12 percent of the volunteers, almost all women.
+The next class was labeled “loved it, but religious” and comprised of about 12 percent of the volunteers, almost all women.
 They were the people most likely to attend regular religious services, and over half reported that their religious views influenced their opinions about sex.
-However, members of this class were the most likely to report that they had enjoyed their same-gender hook-up and to want to pursue it further.
+However, members of this class were the most likely to report that they had enjoyed their same-gender hook-up and wanted to pursue it further.

 The number of volunteers was also relatively small, especially when broken down into classes, although this is perhaps inevitable given that the most recent hook-up partner of the majority of heterosexually identifying persons will not have been of the same gender.

 Nevertheless, this study does reveal the varied motivations and experiences of those who self-identify as straight, but engage in sexual behavior with persons of the same gender.
 Some are likely to be enacting social scripts and conforming to expected behavior.

 Others are likely to be exploring their sexuality and are either unwilling to adjust their identity to match their behavior, or feel that their behavior does not fit within their identity.

 It is especially interesting to see that the effect of religion appears to be gendered, with religious men less likely to report enjoying their same-gender hook-up than religious women.

 Kuperberg and Walker were also able to challenge several myths.
 For example, it has been suggested that Black men are more likely to identify as straight, but secretly hook up with other men, and research has often focused on this group.
 This new study reveals that, at least among these college students, White men are more likely than Black or Asian men to combine a straight identity with same-gender hook-ups.

 Also, some researchers have suggested that fraternity hazing or sexual coercion might be associated with same-sex encounters among heterosexually identifying students, but this did not appear to be the case.